Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

    * `delete:clients`
    * `update:clients`
    * `update:client_keys`

+Note: If you’re using Developer Managed Scopes be sure to also add read:resource_servers to the permissions for your initial client application.

 7. On the application's page, visit the **Settings** tab and note where you can view the values for **Client ID** and **Client Secret**, which you will use in a later step.